Skip to main content

 Completing online courses signals to employers that you are keen to learn about your chosen field, and that you can put your knowledge and skills into practice.
 Thankfully, there are lots of free or cheap courses, which give near-universal access to content that could set you apart from other applicants during your job search.

-FutureLearn, Forage, and OpenLearn are three of the top online course providers that I would recommend – there are many more out there, so do see what courses are interesting to you, and reap in the benefits of taking online courses.
+There are many online courses out there, so do see what courses are interesting to you, and reap in the benefits!

 Enjoy reading this?
-We think you might also like One-to-One Career Mentoring For University Graduates on the GRB Blog now...
+We think you might also like Ten Ways to Make Yourself Stand Out When You Graduate on the GRB Blog now...